When Should Employers Be Liable for Factoring Biased Customer Feedback into Employment Decisions?

 Date Written: February 14, 2017

 In today’s customer-centric business environment, firms seek feedback from consumers seemingly at every turn.
-Firms factor such feedback into a host of decisions, including employment-related decisions such as whom to hire, promote, and fire; how much to pay employees; and what tasks to assign them.
-Increasingly, researchers are discovering that customer feedback is biased against certain populations, such as women and racial minorities.
+Firms factor customer feedback into a host of decisions, including employment-related decisions such as whom to hire, promote, and fire; how much to pay employees; and what tasks to assign them.
+Increasingly, researchers are discovering that customer feedback is often biased against certain populations, such as women and racial minorities.
 Sometimes customers explicitly declare their biases, but more often their prejudices are harder to detect — either because they intentionally hide their biases in their ratings or because the customers do not realize their own biases, and thus unknowingly allow such biases to skew their perceptions, and consequently their ratings, of service exchanges.

 When firms rely on tainted customer feedback to make employment decisions, they indirectly discriminate against employees.
-Although the law makes clear that employers cannot discriminate against employees based on customers’ discriminatory preferences, it has yet to address whether and to what extent employers are liable for factoring biased customer feedback into employment decisions.
-I argue that employers should not get a free pass to discriminate simply because it is the customers rather than themselves who bear the discriminatory animus; but nor should employers be liable in every instance where customer feedback is shown to be biased.
+Although the law makes clear that employers cannot discriminate against employees based on customers’ explicit discriminatory preferences, it has yet to address whether and to what extent employers are liable for factoring biased customer feedback into employment decisions.
+I argue that employers should not get a free pass to discriminate simply because it is the customers rather than themselves who bear the discriminatory animus; but nor should employers be liable in every instance where biased customer feedback taints an employment decision.